 Florida and New York have many things in common.
 They’re in the same time zone, both lie on the Atlantic Ocean, and they are homes to very diverse populations.
 In fact, more than a few people call both states their home.
 And don’t forget about the New Yorkers who flock to Florida as snowbirds during the winter months.
-For these people, there’s nothing better than shifting from freezing temperatures to sunny beaches.
+For snowbirds, there’s nothing better than shifting from freezing temperatures to sunny beaches of Boca Raton or Fort Lauderdale.

 At any rate, regardless of if you’re a snowbird or simply someone who purchased a car out-of-state, Long Distance Towing is here to assist with all of your car shipping needs.
 One of our most popular routes is Florida to New York and vice versa for many reasons.
 Some seek higher-paying jobs in New York, while others relocate to a warmer climate after retirement.
-So, it’s very common for people to ship their cars between these two states.
-One of the most commonly asked questions regards the cost of towing a car from Florida to New York.
+With our clients it’s very common for people to ship their cars between these two states.
 So, since the price will vary depending on certain factors, we’ve compiled some information that we hope will help!

 Shipping Options From Florida To New York